accessibilitywars/zaw2/content/guides/contributor.md

 ## Financial

 Of course, financial contributions are always welcome too, if that's preferred.
-We have [a team set up on Liberapay](https://liberapay.com/AccessibilityWars), which is an open community funding platform based in France.
-All funds currently go towards development and hosting costs, but we hope to be able to offer honorariums to build contributors to recognize their efforts.
+We have [a page set up on OpenCollective](https://opencollective.com/accessibility-wars), which is an open community funding platform.
+All funds currently go towards development and hosting costs and all of that information is transparently visible on the collective site.

 Other options such as GitHub Sponsors or Patreon are being considered.
 Reach out [on discord](@/discord/_index.md) if you prefer one of those options.